 The most recent Supreme Court of South Carolina case to talk about what it means to commit “breach of the peace” is State vs. Simms, a case from 2015.
-In the case, a fan attending a Gamecock football game (visiting town in an Alabama jersey) knocked a South Carolina fan unconscious, who was then run over by a the Alabama fan’s friend’s truck as traffic was exiting the stadium.
+In the case, a fan attending a Gamecock football game (visiting town in an Alabama jersey) knocked a South Carolina fan unconscious, who was then run over by a the Alabama fan’s friend’s truck as fans were exiting the stadium.
 It was apparently undisputed that the part where the truck ran over the victim was an accident, and the Alabama fan even tried to stop it from happening (but it was too late).

 Nonetheless, for setting the tragic events in motion, he was charged with involuntary manslaughter and aggravated breach of the peace.

 Here’s what our Supreme Court had to say about what “breach of the peace” means: